 When you finally launch your store, you secretly hope for it to be a runaway success from day one.
 For me that feeling lasts about a day, then the sobering reality sets in.
-You realise that this will take more time than expected and you need some solid advertising strategies.
+You realize that this will take more time than expected and you need some solid advertising strategies.

 Even with unique products and a great design, it takes time to make your store work.
 And one of the things that’s hardest to be patient about is your marketing.